league-infrastructure/flyer-template/README.md

 3. **`render`** - Convert HTML to PNG or PDF for distribution

 For remote rendering, a **web service** accepts URLs and returns rendered PNG or PDF files using the same rendering engine.

+## Template Gallery

+All templates from the `source/` directory are automatically imported and published to GitHub Pages on every push to master.
+Visit the live gallery to:

+- Browse all available templates
+- Preview template and reference images
+- Download template assets (regions.yaml, source images)

+The gallery is automatically updated via GitHub Actions whenever templates are added or modified in the `source/` directory.

 ## Try it locally (pip)